picamator/FileRenamer/readme.md

 - PHP 5.3

 Area of usage.
-Renaming files in the directory with custom algoriphm without deleting original data.
+Renaming files in the directory with custom algorithm without deleting original data.
-Report file helps constract new links for original application.
+Report file helps construct new links for original application.

 Examples.
 1. For renaming files in the examples directory please run console command: